Verifying Learning-Based Robotic Navigation Systems: Introduction

-To mitigate such safety issues, the verification community has recently developed a plethora of techniques and tools~\cite{KaBaDiJuKo17, GeMiDrTsChVe18, WaPeWhYaJa18, LyKoKoWoLiDa20, HuKwWaWu17, ZhShGuGuLeNa20, KoLoJaBl20, BaShShMeSa19, LoMa17, AvBlChHeKoPr19} for formally verifying that a DNN model is safe to deploy.
-Given a DNN, these methods check whether the DNN: (i) behaves according to a prescribed requirement for \textit{all} possible inputs of interest; or (ii) violates that requirement, in which case the verification tool also provides a counterexample.
+To mitigate such safety issues, the verification community has recently developed a plethora of techniques and tools~\cite{KaBaDiJuKo17, GeMiDrTsChVe18, WaPeWhYaJa18, LyKoKoWoLiDa20, HuKwWaWu17, ZhShGuGuLeNa20, KoLoJaBl20, BaShShMeSa19, LoMa17, AvBlChHeKoPr19, IvCaWeAlPaLe20, DuJhSaTi18} for formally verifying that a DNN model is safe to deploy.
+Given a DNN, these methods usually check whether the DNN: (i) behaves according to a prescribed requirement for \textit{all} possible inputs of interest; or (ii) violates the requirement, in which case the verification tool also provides a counterexample.

-To date, despite the abundance of both DRL systems and DNN verification techniques, little work has been published on demonstrating the applicability and usefulness of verification techniques to real DRL systems.
-In this case-study paper, we showcase the capabilities of DNN verification tools for analyzing DRL-based systems in the robotics domain --- and specifically, robotic navigation systems.
-To the best of our knowledge, this is the first attempt to demonstrate how off-the-shelf verification engines can be used for identifying \emph{unsafe} and \emph{suboptimal} DRL robotic controllers, that cannot be detected otherwise using existing, incomplete methods.
+To date, despite the abundance of both DRL systems and DNN verification techniques, little work has been published on demonstrating the applicability and usefulness of verification techniques to real-world DRL systems.
+In this case study, we showcase the capabilities of DNN verification tools for analyzing DRL-based systems in the robotics domain --- specifically, robotic navigation systems.
+To the best of our knowledge, this is the first attempt to demonstrate how off-the-shelf verification engines can be used to identify both \emph{unsafe} and \emph{suboptimal} DRL robotic controllers, that cannot be detected otherwise using existing, incomplete methods.
 Our approach leverages existing DNN verifiers that can reason about single and multiple invocations of DRL controllers, and this allows us to conduct a verification-based model selection process --- through which we filter out models that could render the system unsafe.

-In addition to model filtering, we demonstrate how verification methods allow us to gain a better insight into the DRL training process, by comparing the outcomes of different training methods and assessing how the models improve over additional training iterations.
-We regard this as another step towards increasing the interpretability of black-box DRL systems, which is one of the key challenges in machine learning today~\cite{Gu17}; and also as a step toward a more wholesome integration of verification techniques into the DRL development cycle.
+In addition to model selection, we demonstrate how verification methods allow gaining better insights into the DRL training process, by comparing the outcomes of different training methods and assessing how the models improve over additional training iterations.
+We also compare our approach to gradient-based methods, and demonstrate the advantages of verification-based tools in this setting.
+We regard this as another step towards increasing the reliability and safety of DRL systems, which is one of the key challenges in modern machine learning~\cite{Gu17}; and also as a step toward a more wholesome integration of verification techniques into the DRL development cycle.